microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls whether to show the alert "The terminal process terminated with exit code" when exit code is non-zero.
   "terminal.integrated.showExitAlert": true,

-  // Controls the source of the starting cwd for terminals created by splitting.
+  // Controls the working directory a split terminal starts with.
-  //  - workspaceRoot: A new split terminal will use the workspace root as the cwd.
+  //  - workspaceRoot: A new split terminal will use the workspace root as the working directory.
+In a multi-root workspace a choice for which root folder to use is offered.
-  //  - sourceInitialCwd: A new split terminal will use the cwd that the parent terminal started with.
+  //  - initial: A new split terminal will use the working directory that the parent terminal started with.
-  //  - sourceCwd: On macOS and Linux, a new split terminal will use the cwd of the parent terminal.
-On Windows, this behaves the same as sourceInitialCwd.
+  //  - inherited: On macOS and Linux, a new split terminal will use the working directory of the parent terminal.
+On Windows, this behaves the same as initial.
-  "terminal.integrated.splitCwd": "sourceCwd"
+  "terminal.integrated.splitCwd": "inherited"

 // Problems